 Marketing translation is sometimes called transcreation, because it combines translation and creation.
 It’s also called creative translation, since it doesn’t try to reproduce the original text, but to modify the content to secure that the message causes the same reaction in the target audience.
 Thus, playing with words and letting the imagination fly and often using specific cultural or social elements.Marketing translation is creative, since it doesn’t try to reproduce the original text, but to secure that the message causes the same reaction in the target audience.
 Click to tweet

-Relevance of consistency
+Relevance of consistency in marketing translation services

 Marketing texts are usually part of a global marketing strategy in the medium to long term.
 Consistency among the different messages published in the diverse channels is crucial.
 Your campaign consists of several actions and their texts must be in harmony.
 It would not be professional, for example, addressing the audience with a formal tone in some contents and an informal tone in others (unless if it’s your strategical decision).
 In addition, the messages should also be consistent with your brand’s values and positioning to generate a positive brand perception.